Eco Church is an interdenominational Christian environmental awards scheme for churches. It is run by A Rocha UK.

 In a time of unprecedented environmental stresses, Eco Church enables churches to respond to God’s mandate to human beings to care for His creation, by integrating environmental care throughout their church’s life and mission.

 Eco Church was launched in St Paul’s Cathedral in January 2016.

-The Diocese encourages churches to join Eco Church.
-Join more than 1,200 other churches who are making a difference through Eco Church, including more than 50 churches so far in the London Diocese.
-These include one Gold Award winner, three Silvers and 11 Bronze award winners in the Diocese.
+The Diocese strongly encourages churches to join Eco Church.
+Join more than 1,500 other churches who are making a difference through Eco Church, including 73 churches so far in the London Diocese.
+These include one Gold Award winner, ten Silvers and sixteen Bronze award winners in the Diocese.

 Our first Gold award winner is St James’s Piccadilly.

 Eco Church awards are gained by completing an online questionnaire.
 Any church can complete the questionnaire and print it out, without commitment or on a trial basis.

 To enter any church for an award, it is necessary to sign up and register on the Eco Church App.